Riv0J/legendaries_react/README.md

 ## ⚙️ Steps to create a React project with Vite

-Create the project
+Create the project:
-- `npm create vite@latest projec-name --template react`
+- `npm create vite@latest project-name --template react`

-Move to the project's folder, run
+Move to the project's folder and run:
 - `npm install`
 - `npm run dev`